Freight Shipping from Stamford to Detroit

 How much does it cost to ship freight from Stamford to Detroit?

-Full truckload (FTL) rates from Stamford, CT to Detroit, MI currently range from $1,393-$1,717 for a standard dry van load over the 648-mile route.
+Full truckload (FTL) rates from Stamford, CT to Detroit, MI currently range $1,393-$1,717 (roughly $2.16-$2.65 per mile over 648 miles).
 LTL shipments typically cost $556-$951 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stamford to Detroit?

-Standard FTL transit from Stamford to Detroit is approximately 12 hrs by truck over 648 miles.
+Standard FTL transit from Stamford to Detroit is approximately 12 hrs by truck over 648 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Detroit freight?